 The Total Croatia Travel INFO Viber community is still live today (you will need to download the Viber application).
-It also includes the first chatbot in English answering all the FAQs from the community.

 When the lockdown came in March, 2020, everyone impressed me with their discipline and responsibility of everyone.
 There was a real feeling of solidarity, and people followed the rules religiously.

 It did not last for long.